Joan Baez’s Weird Homage to Slavery

 By itself, this isn’t decisive… but it’s disturbing.

 Truscott acknowledged to the police that he gave Lynne Harper a ride on his bike the night of her death, from a school yard at the “station” (near the town of Clinton) to the intersection of the county road and Highway #8.
-There was an interesting period of two days before his arrest in which Truscott circulated among his friends, who were all talking about the disappearance of Lynne Harper, and many of whom knew Truscott had been seen with her moments before she disappeared.
+There was an interesting period of two days before his arrest during which Truscott circulated among his friends, who were all talking about the disappearance of Lynne Harper, and many of whom knew Truscott had been seen with her moments before she disappeared.
 If Truscott was guilty, his situation was precarious.
 He needed to know what his situation was: how much did they know; what did they see?

-Again, assuming he was guilty, it was immediately apparent that everyone knew he had given her a ride, and it was also apparent that nobody said they had seen him take her into Lawson’s Bush.
+Again, assuming he was guilty, it was immediately apparent that everyone knew he had given her a ride, but it was also apparent that nobody said they had actually seen him take her into Lawson’s Bush.
 Truscott acts as if he was worried that someone might have– he volunteers to some of his friends that he had gone there looking for stray calves that evening.
-But he was unable to fit that activity neatly within the time-frame between his departure from the school with Lynne on his bike handlebars and his return to his home.
-He also belatedly realized that the statement could be incriminating.
+It seemed like he did this in case someone did eventually come forward and reported having seen him leave the bush.

 His story seemed to vary on the details that he thought or knew– with some certainty– could not have been known by anyone else.
-He never provided any details the police didn’t already know.
+He never provided any details the police didn’t already know and could verify.
 He claimed that a car picked up Lynne Harper at the Hwy 8 intersection but anyone could have thought of that unspecific supportive detail.
 If he had seen a specific person walking nearby who was not identified by anyone else and who could confirm that he or she saw Truscott and Harper on the bicycle, he would have had a slam-dunk of an alibi.
 Instead, he identified people that everyone knew were at the bridge that night (and some, including Gerry Durnin, who were not, or Arnold George who denied he was there at that time).

 The second reason for my uncertainty of his innocence is the problem of the location where they found Lynne Harper’s body.
 If Truscott is innocent, some person picked her up at the highway, drove off, raped and murdered her, and then turned around and brought her body back to the very area from which he had abducted her.
 He took her body into Lawson’s woods and left her there to be found two days later.
 That would be a remarkable.
 He would certainly have been aware that people would be looking for her.
 One imagines he would want to be as far away from that area as possible.